Molecular Biology: From DNA to RNA to Protein

 4.3 Chromatin Organization

-The proteins that are associated with eukaryotic DNA to form chromatin are divided into Histones and Non-Histone proteins.
-Together they help condense the DNA.
+Chromatin consists of DNA combined with two classes of proteins, which are known as histones and nonhistone chromatin-associated proteins.
 We will devote much of our time to Histones as they are responsible for the first and fundamental unit of packaging.

 4.3.1 Histones

 There are 5 major classes of histones: H1, H2A, H2B, H3, and H4.
-Histones are basic proteins containing many lysine and arginine amino acids.
+In keeping with their role in associating with DNA, Histones are considered to be “basic” proteins due to the overall positive charge.
+This charge comes from the protein containing many lysine and arginine amino acids.
 Their positively charged side chains enable these amino acids to bind to the acidic, negatively charged phosphodiester backbone of double-helical DNA.
-About a gram of histones is associated with each gram of DNA.

 How do the histones help organize DNA?
 Here looking at the experiments to identify and isolate these proteins becomes helpful.
 Investigators started by gently disrupting cell nuclei to extract the chromatin using salts.
 The salts helped “unfold” the chromatin and they were able to visualize what it looked like using an electron microscope.
 The resulting image looked like “ beads on a string ”